orkes-io/docs/docs/templates/examples/sequential-http-tasks.md

 ### HTTP_Task retries

 The HTTP request system task does not have retry parameters built in by default, but we can extend the ```get_weather``` task to include retry parameters.
-We do this by creating another task (with the same name), and adding the desired parameters:
+We do this by creating another task definition (with the same name), and adding the desired parameters:

 ```json
 {